 A candidate with a formally diagnosed disability who needs special testing arrangements must submit a written request for each examination that the candidate intends to write.
-For preliminary exams, contact the sponsoring organization.
-For Exams LC, ST, and 5-9, contact the CAS Office.
+For Exams 1, 2, 3F, and 4, contact the sponsoring organization.
+For Exams LC, ST, S, and 5-9, contact the CAS Office.
 For the two online courses, contact The Institutes.
 Documentation of the disability, e.g., physician's statement, diagnostic test results, as well as the need for special arrangements, is required of each candidate.
 Previous accommodations given to the candidate in an educational program or work setting may be considered.
-Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams LC, ST, and 5-9; and prior to the first day of the testing window for exams for Online Courses 1/CA1 and 2/CA2.
+Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams LC, ST, S, and 5-9; and prior to the first day of the testing window for exams for Online Courses 1/CA1 and 2/CA2.